agilie/electrum-proxy-middleware/README.md

 ExpressJS middleware to add functionality for proxying requests to Electrum servers

 ## Agenda
-Web and mobile applications can't communicate with electrum servers.
+Web applications can't communicate with electrum servers.
 This package provide ability to make requests to them.

 - [Requirements](#requirements)
 - [Getting started](#getting_started)